iip-ecosphere/platform/platform/connectors/connectors.rest/README.md

 the connector shall work with.

 We run the tests without AAS factory installed in order to simplify the test.
 If required, additionally also an AAS server according to the ``AasPartRegistry`` must be initiated.

+This plugin utilizes local versions of Spring and FasterXML/Jackson.